ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-px30/examples&howto/CanderaCGIStudioDemo.md

 For requirements and how to set up your environment and appropriate utilities, refer to following document:

-Android Support documentation for I-Pi SMARC PX30 [click here](AndroidImages).
+Android Support documentation for I-Pi SMARC PX30 [click here](AndroidImages.html)

 ## Prerequisites